Your Alaska Honeymoon

 Language in Alaska

-Alaska is part of the United States, and people speak English.
+Alaska is part of the United States, and most residents speak English.
 There is a sizable population of Native Americans in the state.
 So you may encounter people speaking an indigenous language, depending on the places you visit or experiences you sign up for.

 Time Zone in Alaska